The Roller Coaster is a 13.5-mile stretch of the Appalachian Trail that runs from Route 7 (Snickers Gap) to Route 50 (Ashby Gap) in Northern Virginia.

 Appalachian Trail Roller Coaster

-You could hike the Roller Coaster as a point to point hike, from one end to the other end.
-However, I prefer to break it up into more manageable day hikes.
+You can hike the Roller Coaster section as a point to point hike, from one end to the other end.
+You can also break it up into more manageable day hikes.

-Here are five fun hikes along he Appalachian Trail Roller Coaster for various hiker levels that include big views, trail shelters, even small waterfalls.
+Here are five fun Roller Coaster hikes for various levels of day hikers that include scenic vistas, small ridges, rocky terrain, trail shelters, even small waterfalls.

 I also included three bonus hikes at Sky Meadows State Park, which are just south of the Roller Coaster, and well worth your time if you’re looking for more steps.